aspose-total/Aspose.Total-Products/total/en/net/conversion/epub-to-ps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to PS via .NET" h2=".NET API to Export EPUB to PS on Windows, macOS, and Linux without using Microsoft Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive API that provides powerful document manipulation and conversion features for .NET applications.
+It includes a range of APIs that allow developers to create, edit, and convert documents of various formats.

+The PDF Processing API, Aspose.PDF for .NET, is a powerful tool for converting EPUB files to DOC.
+It provides a range of features such as text extraction, page manipulation, and document conversion.
+It also supports a variety of other features such as digital signatures, annotations, and form filling.

+The Document Processing API, Aspose.Words for .NET, is a powerful tool for rendering DOC files to PS.
+It provides a range of features such as document creation, editing, and conversion.
+It also supports a variety of other features such as document comparison, mail merge, and document protection.

-[Aspose.Total for .NET](https://products.aspose.com/total/net/) is a powerful API to add document manipulation and conversion features inside your .NET application.
-By using advanced PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can convert EPUB file format to DOC.
-After that, by using powerful Document Processing API [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render DOC to PS.
+Aspose.Total for .NET is a great choice for developers who need to add document manipulation and conversion features to their .NET applications.
+It provides a comprehensive set of APIs that allow developers to create, edit, and convert documents of various formats.
+With the PDF Processing API, Aspose.PDF for .NET, developers can easily convert EPUB files to DOC.
+And with the Document Processing API, Aspose.Words for .NET, developers can render DOC to PS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}